graphery/grapper-doc/src/guide/svg/css.md

   <rect style="x: 10; y: 10; width: 180; height: 180; fill: #00D800"/>
 </svg>

-You can define and obtain the style with the Graphane SVG API:
+You can define and obtain the style with the Grapper SVG API:

 ```js
 $.svg.viewBox(0, 0, 200, 200).width(200).height(200);